h-marvin/GoGit/README.md

 [![Build Status](https://travis-ci.org/h-marvin/GoGit.svg?branch=master)](https://travis-ci.org/h-marvin/GoGit)

 # GoGit
 GoGit is a simple to use Go script allowing you to conveniently update all your local git repositories with the latest changes.
-You decide whether you want fetch or pull.
-Making use of Go's channels, found repositories will be refreshed in a non-blocking manner, which allows big amounts of repositories to be updated in no time.
+You decide whether you want to fetch or pull.
+Making use of Go's channels, found repositories will be refreshed in a non-blocking, parallel manner, which allows big amounts of repositories to be updated in no time.

 ## Installation
 Download the script: